Amanda Jones (inventor): Later life

 In 1910, she published her autobiography, A Psychic Autobiography, which focused on her interest in spiritualism.
 Late in her life, she moved to Brooklyn, New York, to pursue business interests, where she died of influenza in 1914.
 She was listed in Who's Who in America for 1912–13 and in Woman's Who's Who in America for 1914–15.

 She is buried in Riverside Cemetery, Cleveland, Ohio in her brother William's plot.

 Works

-She quit teaching in 1854 after her first poem was published by the Ladies' Repository of Cincinnati.
+Jones quit teaching in 1854 after her first poem was published by the Ladies' Repository of Cincinnati.
 In 1861, she published Ulah, and Other Poems; a second book of verse, Poems, was published in 1867.
-Her health had been fragile since contracting tuberculosis in 1859; after the publication of Poems, she spent a year recuperating at the home of her widowed mother in Wisconsin.
+Jones' health had been fragile since contracting tuberculosis in 1859; after the publication of Poems, she spent a year recuperating at the home of her widowed mother in Wisconsin.

 Books

 Jones published six books in her lifetime.
 All are available online at the Internet Archive.